 Kata are the base of any traditional martial arts system.
-Sometimes referred to as “forms”, these are prearranged sequences of movements …building blocks arranged to program the body, mind and spirit for fundamental fighting reactions.
-In the Shohie-Uechi System there are three main kata.
-In order, they are SANCHIN, SEISAN, and SANSEIRYU.
+Sometimes referred to as “forms” these are prearranged sequences of movements.
+Building blocks arranged to program the body, mind and spirit for fundamental fighting reactions.
+In the Uechi system there are three main kata.
+In order they are sanchin, seisan, and sanseiryu.
 Sanchin is the first kata a practitioner learns.

 “Sanchin is everything.”

-Sanchin is the fundemental base all other learning grows from.
-A karateka never stops learning Sanchin.
-Even decades into his/her later years of karate life, when rank and personal achievements have run high, Sanchin remains the most important element of a students training.
+Sanchin is the fundamental base all other learning grows from.
+A karateka never stops learning sanchin.
+Even decades into his or her later years of karate life, when rank and personal achievements have run high, sanchin remains the most important element of a students training.
 Perfection of form is the grounding factor that humbles a true karateka.
 It is the litmus test for body mechanics, knowledge and spirit at any age or level.

 Kanshiwa